Tornadoes of 2012: August 26 (Australia)

-August 27 – September 4
+August 27 – September 4 (Hurricane Isaac)

-On August 27, a rain band from Hurricane Isaac produced a brief EF0 tornado near Vero Beach, Florida that damaged about 100 structures.
+On August 27, a rain band from Hurricane Isaac produced a brief EF0 tornado near Vero Beach, Florida, that damaged about 100 structures.
 Two days later, on August 29, several weak tornadoes touched down across Alabama, Florida, and Mississippi in association with the landfall of Isaac.
 This continued through September 1 as Isaac's remnants moved northward into the Midwest.
 Alabama, Mississippi, Arkansas, Missouri, Illinois, Indiana, Delaware, and New Jersey all recorded several, mostly weak, tornadoes until the remnants of Isaac moved away from the United States.

 September

-There were 45 tornadoes reported in the U.S. in September, of which 39 were confirmed.

-September 8
+September 8 (United States and Canada)

-Just after midnight on the morning of September 8, a weak EF0 tornado touched down near Newtonsville, Ohio and caused minor roof damage to a few homes.
-The same day, late in the 10:00 AM (EDT) hour, a waterspout formed just off the coast of Queens and moved onshore near Breezy Point.
+Just after midnight on the morning of September 8, a weak EF0 tornado touched down near Newtonsville, Ohio, and caused minor roof damage to a few homes.
+The same day, late in the 10:00 am (EDT) hour, a waterspout formed just off the coast of Queens and moved onshore near Breezy Point.
 Once onshore, the storm caused structural damage and downed power lines.
 Damage continued into the Canarsie, Brooklyn area before the tornado dissipated.
 This section of the tornado received a rating of EF0. it then moved back over water and then back on shore as a stronger tornado in the Canarsie section of Brooklyn and was given a high-end EF1 rating.
 Further west in New Jersey, 20,000 customers lost power.